Ldan27/student-app/reviewer.md

 - how to handle CastError and ObjectId
 - how to make stack trace
 - how to chain on one route that have two method
+- install async handler for express to allow us to use async await and not using try catch all the time

 # 2 how to setup our database